payvolt-io/manual/RESTAPI/Documentation.md

 Authorization: Bearer <token>
 ```

-in order to get the **token** you will need to use the sign-in endpoint by sending the email you registered with and your password in the request body.
+in order to **get the token** you will need to use the sign-in endpoint by sending the email you registered with, and your password in the request body.

-a token expires after **one hour** of issuing and there is no way to prolong it for security reason. preform a sign-in before every api usage flow or get the token every hour in an interval.
+a token expires after **one hour** of issuing and there is no way to prolong it for security reasons. preform a sign-in before every api usage flow or get the token every hour in an interval/cron.

 **Don't** use your sign in credentials in a front end app where users has access to it, you will have a high risk of being compromised.